ianderrington/genai/docs/Understanding/agents/chains.md

 ## Concepts

 ### Thought Structures
+Thought structures are chain patterns used by singular (or even multiple agents in [systems](./systems.md) that enable more robust responses.
+They can be executed automatically with the given frameworks and sometimes done manually in a chat setting.

+Here are some known thought structures that are improving agentic output.

 <div class="result" markdown>
 !!! tip "[Skeleton of Thought](https://arxiv.org/pdf/2307.15337.pdf)"
-    A nice structure that resembles thoughtful creation of answers allowing for parallelization and hence speedup, with comparable or better results in answer generation.
+    A nice structure that resembles the thoughtful creation of answers allows for parallelization and hence speedup, with comparable or better results in answer generation.
     <img width="408" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/f5afe9d3-3f3a-4b32-b651-cb9dbb6132cd">

 ??? example "Example prompt"